Travel 1016034634 Getty RGB 136 DPI For Web

 When will EES be introduced?

-EES is currently scheduled to be introduced in November 2024, although a specific date is yet to be formally announced by the EU.
+EES is currently scheduled to be introduced at some point in 2025, although a specific date is yet to be formally announced by the EU.

 Who does this apply to?